So, This Is Why You Pee a Little a Bit When You Cough

 We also asked Dr. Andy about preventative measures.
 For that, she suggests Kegel exercises, maintaining a normal weight and staying physically active.

-For more information about finding a specialist at Penn Medicine, click here.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+For more information about finding a specialist at Penn Medicine, click here.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio